 The Port District funds the implicit and explicit subsidies on a pay-as-you-go basis, meaning that the Port District pays these costs as they occur or become due.
-Therefore, there are no assets accumulating in a qualifying trust.
+Therefore, there are no assets accumulated in a GASB-compliant trust.